-Stakeholder Interaction:
+Stakeholder Interaction (Overseas only):

-- 1. Did the program interact with the surrounding community, state and local regulators, non-regulatory agencies, and non-governmental organizations (U.S. only)? - 2.
+- a.
+Did the program achieve success in enhancing environmental awareness and community involvement for installation personnel and residents of military housing? - b.
 Did the nominee establish volunteer and partnership programs?
-What were the contributions of these partners (U.S. only)? - 3.
-Did the nominee develop public and in-house education and outreach programs (U.S. only)? - 4.
-Did the program promote public access (U.S. only)? - 5.
-Did the program include substantive opportunities for public involvement and two-way communication (U.S. only)? - 6.
-Did the program achieve success in enhancing environmental awareness and community involvement for base personnel and residents of military housing (Overseas only)?
+What were the contributions of these partners? - c.
+Did the nominee develop public and in-house education and outreach programs? - d.
+Did the program include substantive opportunities for stakeholder involvement and two-way communication?

-Project Impact/Outcomes:
+6. Impact/Outcomes:

-- 1. Will the technique and/or program endure over time? - 2.
+- a.
+Will the technique and/or program endure over time? - b.
 Is there a framework in place to build on/improve the nominee's accomplishments in the future?

-Description of Awards for Fiscal Years 2012-2013
+Description of Awards for Fiscal Years 2013-2014

-Natural Resources Conservation (Tab A):
+Natural Resources (Tab A):